briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Added NavigationTitle and NavigationBar to LocationView.

 To make sure each place has its own map, we need to bind longitude and latitude to its own LocationView.
 Used @Binding in LocationView, so any changes will be made to DetailView. locationName uses @Binding also, for the NavTitle and address text (soon to be textfield).

+To keep UI consistency, made sure that the back button of LocationView had the same icon as LocationView.
+Formatted Text (long, lat and name), aligned text for best UI practices.
+Made sure back button uses the name of place, easier for the user to understand they are returning the places information screen.